tangohead/bods-bus-data-collector/README.md

 * Python 3.6+
 * Docker

+Note that the guide below refers to Linux.
+This should run fine on Windows but I haven't tested it.
+Some commands such as activating the virtual environment will change a little.

 ## Setup

 To use this tool, you will need a BODS API key.
 To get one, sign up to BODS [here](https://data.bus-data.dft.gov.uk/).